MicrosoftDocs/dynamics-365-fraud-protection/content/metering.md

 The Metering page breaks out information into four tabs:

 - **Consumption %** tracks how many assessments you have purchased that have been used within each billing period.
-- **Assessment APIs** charts the activity of the APIs that return a risk score assessment like Purchase.
-These are the real-time APIs that are considered billable in your production environment.
+- **Assessment APIs** charts the activity of the APIs that return a risk score assessment.
+These include the APIs for Purchase, SignUp, and CustomFraudEvaluation, which are the real-time APIs that are considered billable in your production environment.
 Note that successful assessments and bad requests are billed, but any assessments that fail due to service issues on Dynamics 365 Fraud Protection’s part will not be charged to you.
 - **Data update APIs** include the APIs that update information but do not return a risk assessment.
 - **Other events** contains additional APIs that help power tools like the graph explorer, risk support, and device fingerprinting.